Buddhad/SQL-Learning/Questions/Ex-3.md

 ```
 Now it's your turn to use the WHERE clause to filter numeric values!

-`Questions:1`  Get all details for all films released in 2016.
+`Question: 1`  Get all details for all films released in 2016.

-`Questions:2`  Get the number of films released before 2000.
+`Question: 2`  Get the number of films released before 2000.

-`Questions:3`  Get the title and release year of films released after 2000.
+`Question: 3`  Get the title and release year of films released after 2000.

 + [`Answers`](../Answers/Ex-3.md)